shauryagoyall/MIT-OCW-9.40-Neural-Computation-Solutions/PS 7/readme.md

 ## Eigenmode Rates from markov matrix I constructed with input for 0.8s

 I do not know about the correctness of this so beware.
+Y Axis units are ???

 <img src="./images/eigen_markov.jpg" width=500>